algobulls/algobulls_help_site/docs/index.md

     * The AlgoBulls platform has no control over the brokerage charges imposed by your broker once your trading begins.
 Before proceeding, please review all charges on the broker's end.

-!!! info
-    You can help us improve this site by submitting updates on our GitHub repository.
-    Just click on the edit button on the top, and it will take you to GitHub directly.

 ------------
 Visit [algobulls.com](https://algobulls.com/).